Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Introduction

-To address \setting~, we propose \textsc{\textbf{QU}estion-only replay with \textbf{A}ttention \textbf{D}istillation} (\textbf{\qstmethodshort{}}), a novel distillation method to balance stability and plasticity using only past questions.
-Our approach introduces two key contributions, each targeting specific challenges in continual VQA. \textit{First}, we introduce a \textbf{Question-only Replay} mechanism, which utilises only questions from past tasks to regularise the current model with a strategic question selection process that directly tackles the \textit{out-of-answer-set problem} -- model tend to overfit to the current task's answer space, leading to incorrect responses for previous tasks' questions (see Fig.~\ref{fig.teaser}). \textit{Second}, we propose \textbf{attention consistency distillation}, a novel attention distillation strategy that preserves the model's attention patterns across tasks.
-Our distillation strategy enforces both \textit{intra-modal} consistency (language-to-language, visual-to-visual) and \textit{inter-modal} consistency (language-to-visual), ensuring that the model consistently focuses on relevant regions while adapting to new information.

-Through extensive experiments on standard VQACL benchmarks (VQAv2, and NExT-QA datasets), we demonstrate that \qstmethodshort{} achieves state-of-the-art performance, surpassing both memory-free approaches and traditional rehearsal methods that store complete image-question pairs.
-Our findings suggest that \textit{storing only questions is sufficient to mitigate forgetting}, validating the practicality of the Question-only Rehearsal (VQACL-QR) setting.
+To address \setting, we propose \textsc{\textbf{QU}estion-only replay with \textbf{A}ttention \textbf{D}istillation} (\textbf{\qstmethodshort{}}), a novel replay framework that balances stability and plasticity using only past questions—no visual data required.
+Our approach introduces two key contributions, each targeting specific challenges in continual VQA. \textit{First}, we introduce a \textbf{Question-only Replay} mechanism that leverages stored questions from previous tasks to regularize the current model through a strategic selection process that mitigates the \textit{out-of-answer-set problem}, where models overfit to the current task's answer space and consequently misanswer previous queries (see Fig.~\ref{fig.out_of_answer_set_problem}). \textit{Second}, we propose \textbf{Attention Consistency Distillation}, a novel strategy that preserves attention patterns across tasks.
+It preserves intra-modal (text–text, image–image) and inter-modal (text–image) attention consistency, ensuring the model maintains focus on relevant regions even as it adapts to new information.
+Extensive experiments on standard VQACL benchmarks (VQAv2 and NExT-QA) demonstrate that \qstmethodshort{} achieves state-of-the-art performance, surpassing both memory-free approaches and rehearsal methods.
+Notably, \qstmethodshort{} surpasses prior methods that rely on image storage, demonstrating that \textit{storing only questions is sufficient to mitigate forgetting}, validating the practicality of the Question-only Rehearsal (\setting) setting.